About The Boab Network

 - We commit to a process of reflection on all that we do.

-The Boab Network is run 100 percent by volunteers of all different ages, backgrounds and beliefs.
+The Boab Network is run by volunteers of all different ages, backgrounds and beliefs.
 We have teachers, health and business workers, university students and tradespeople.
 All of our volunteers bring their own unique skills to our group.
 We acknowledge the value of diversity within our group and always look to add people whose skills and values are able to support our goals.

 The Boab Network is a sub-committee of the Creative Living Centre, a registered not-for-profit Charity with its own constitution and Board which answers to the Council of the Floreat Uniting Church.